 5.3 Meeting papers

-Minutes shall be prepared within fourteen (14) days of each Board meeting and circulated in draft form.
+Minutes are targeted to be prepared within fourteen (14) days following each Board meeting and will be circulated in draft form.
 The draft minutes will be re-circulated with the Board papers for signing at the following meeting.
 Issues discussed in arriving at each Board’s decisions shall be recorded.